Inventory Optimization Software

 - The use of the maximum of data sources, including back-office systems, social media, competitors’ websites, weather forecasting portals, and more to plan safety stock taking into consideration all available internal and external demand factors.

-- Intelligent identification of unusual and erroneous observations in historical demand data not to consider when calculating optimal inventory levels.
+- Intelligent identification of unusual and erroneous observations in historical demand data not to consider when calculating optimal inventory levels and stock KPIs.

 - Involving professional data scientists to design inventory optimization models and tune them at the model training stage to ensure employing proper models for various inventory categories, accurately identifying demand drivers, applying a proper approach to avoid model overfitting, etc.